tobiasbriones/blog/drawing/draw-a-tree-on-canvas-with-xy-coordinates/index.md

 }
 ```

-Now everything will be programmatically.
+Now everything will be programmatically developed.

 Create the module `mrm-canvas` that is going to be developed.
 It's going to
-contain the following specification that is going to be detailed along this
+contain the following specification that is going to be detailed along with this
 article:

 ![Module mrm-canvas (UML Class Diagram)](mrm-module-uml-class-diagram.svg)